zorael/kameloso/README.md

 ## Further help

-For more information and help, first see [the wiki](https://github.com/zorael/kameloso/wiki).
+For more information and help, first refer to [the wiki](https://github.com/zorael/kameloso/wiki).

 If you still can't find what you're looking for, or if you have suggestions on how to improve the bot, you can...